 Prior to the year ending March 2002, CSEW respondents were asked about their experience of crime in the previous calendar year, so year-labels identify the year in which the crime took place.
-Following the change to continuous interviewing in the year ending March 2002, respondents' experience of crime relates to the 12 full months prior to interview (see Chapter 2) and year-labels identify the CSEW year of interview.
+Following the change to continuous interviewing in the year ending March 2002, respondents' experience of crime relates to the 12 full months prior to interview (more information can be found in Chapter 2) and year-labels identify the CSEW year of interview.

-Other questions on the CSEW (for example, attitudes to policing, confidence in the criminal justice system) ask the respondent their current views or attitudes and thus the data are referenced as the year in which the respondent was interviewed.
+Other questions on the CSEW (for example, attitudes to policing, confidence in the Criminal Justice System) ask the respondent their current views or attitudes and thus the data are referenced as the year in which the respondent was interviewed.

-'No answers' (missing values)
+"No answers" (missing values)

-All CSEW analysis excludes don't know/refusals unless otherwise specified.
+All CSEW analysis excludes don't knows or refusals unless otherwise specified.